How Mental Health Affects Students: Insights for Parents and Educators

 Importance of Physical Activity and Balanced Diet

-Physical health strategies, such as regular exercise and balanced nutrition, can significantly benefit students’ mental well-being.
-Regular physical activity has been proven to reduce symptoms of anxiety and depression by releasing endorphins and improving mood.
-A nutritious diet also supports cognitive function and emotional stability, highlighting the importance of holistic health approaches.
+Physical health strategies benefit mental well-being.
+Regular exercise reduces symptoms of anxiety and depression by releasing endorphins (the brain’s natural mood boosters).
+A nutritious diet supports brain function and emotional stability.

 The Role of Parents in Student Mental Health